Documented to be almost always right 99.8% of the time.

 I appreciate it.

-I um it was not being disagreement in disagreement or argumentative.
+It was not being disagreement, in disagreement or argumentative.

 I was merely posing questions that I think others would ask and getting your take on them.

-Here is John Pedoritz, who he might resent it if I uh included him in the club known as the establishment.
+Here is John Pedoritz, who he might resent it if I included him in the club known as the Establishment.

 I don't know if he would or not.

-It's it's a it's a toss-up, but nevertheless, he is uh does have a lot in common with undoubted members of the of the uh establishment who are trying to figure out what happened.
+It's a toss-up, but nevertheless, he is does have a lot in common with undoubted members of the establishment who are trying to figure out what happened.

-I mean, he's if he's not establishment, he certainly is on the same page with them where Trump is concerned.
+I mean, if he's not establishment, he certainly is on the same page with him where Trump is concerned.

 So he's the editor of commentary, has a column at the New York Post.